 - You simply want to work on your posture, do some self-reflection and move into the aging process gracefully.

 If you meet these requirements, there are a few other items you must be willing to agree to:

-- Commit to either private sessions - a minimum of 6 weeks of treatment ($720), or a 3 day intensive OR the Rasamaya Method Live Pain Free group session, or a retreat.
-If after our initial assessment Carrie (or you) feel like this isn't the right fit for everyone involved, and Carrie only takes clients who are motivated to create positive change in their bodies.
+- Commit to either private sessions - a minimum of 6 weeks of treatment ($720), or a 3 day intensive OR the Rasamaya Method Live Pain Free group session or retreat.
+This has to be the right fit for everyone involved, and Carrie only takes clients who are motivated to create positive change in their bodies.
 As such, both you and she have 24hrs from your first appointment to decide if you are a good fit for the Rasamaya Method Live Pain Free Program.

 - You must be willing to do the mindfulness exercises as part of the healing process.
 There is a growing body of evidence that the true key to relieving chronic pain involves a multi-tool approach that helps to create new neural pathways.
 Mindfulness exercises are simple but may involve writing, breathing and meditation exercises.
 They require a certain amount of self-reflection, which isn't always easy.
 This is mostly a private endeavor, between you and your brain and heart.
 As such, Carrie will never ask you to turn in samples of your work, or to ever share more than you are comfortable with, but she will check in to see how you feel your progress is going.
 Her role is to be your guide and give you tools to empower your journey, not to be your psychologist.